pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"nonlocal-without-binding"+OR+"E0117")

 ### [E0118](#E0118) (used-prior-global-declaration)<a name="E0118"></a>
-Name %r is used prior to global declaration
+Name %r is used prior to global declaration.

 Emitted when a name is used prior a global declaration, which results in an error since Python 3.6.
 This message can't be emitted when using Python < 3.6.

 **:x: Incorrect code**